AMANVerma28/Annapurna-client/README.md

 # itsclient

-Run the client on "http://https://annapurnahelps.herokuapp.com" on IIITS Server.
+Run the client on "http://https://annapurnahelps.herokuapp.com".

 To run on IIITS Server follow the given procedure.
 1. Login into "10.0.3.23" container.